College of Business > News & Events > Coleman Center Hosts Diversity Symposium

 More than 350 people attended the

 Coleman Executive Director Bruce Leech says it’s important for DePaul to create awareness and conversation around diversity in entrepreneurship for both current students and alumni.

 The Coleman Center also awarded four DePaul alumni for their efforts in entrepreneurship.
 The winners include:

-was awarded to women-led companies in 2016, despite owning 38 percent of the businesses in the country.
+According to Harvard Business Review, only 2 percent of venture capital funding was awarded to women-led companies in 2016, despite owning 38 percent of the businesses in the country.